 A surgeon will typically use staples when resizing the stomach, and these can disturb delicate areas of the stomach lining, which can result in general irritation, a disruption of acid production, or even infection.

 While the stomach lining is capable of and does repair itself, it can be challenging to treat ulcers because the acid in the stomach is continually contacting the stomach wall and irritating these sensitive spots.

 There are some things that we ingest that can make ulcers worse.
 The following are some examples you should note of what to cut out of your daily life:

 - Tobacco use: Whether it is the smoking or chewing variety, tobacco can make ulcers worse or even make them more likely to develop in the first place because they can cause acid production to increase.

 - Alcohol and caffeine: Both of these types of beverages are acidic and will irritate the stomach.

 - Medications: Over the counter pain medications like Aspirin can irritate the stomach and increase the possibility of ulcers.

 - Food intolerances: While you will likely be restricting your food and sticking to mostly mild, whole foods post-surgery, you should be aware that your stomach may be more sensitive to certain types of foods than it used to be.
 As you keep a food journal, be sure to take note if you are eating anything that causes irritation or heartburn.

 Ulcers are common and are typically treated with medications as well as a low acid diet.
 But if you have nausea, vomiting, stomach pain, or if you notice blood in your stool or vomit, you likely have an ulcer and should contact your surgeon or physician.

-Find out if you qualify for the Gastric Sleeve Surgery in Tijuana Mexico by clicking through to our online application form or contact us today to find out more.
+Find out if you qualify for the Gastric Sleeve in Mexico by clicking through to our online application form or contact us today to find out more.